 Make sure your developer has the ability to integrate your WordPress site with some kind of backup solution, like ManageWP and BackupBuddy, just in case something worse happens with it in the future.
 If your site has a built-in regular backup solution, you would always have a backed-up version that helps you protect your site against any unforeseen event.
 Remember, a proper backup is the life insurance of your site.

 Do you follow WordPress Coding Standards?

 A good developer must follow WordPress Coding Standards to be able to avoid common programming errors, simplify code modification and improve code’s readability.
-Make sure your developer would keep website’s code clean and semantic and build your site with best coding practices and latest technologies in mind.
+Make sure your developer would keep the website’s code clean and semantic and build your site with the best coding practices and latest technologies in mind.
 Also, ask him whether the site would be W3C validated or not.

 Can you provide client references and show your design portfolio?

 Check if your potential developer/agency has some sample of websites they have coded in the past.
-Go through their portfolio to judge their coding style, level of expertise and quality of work.
+Go through their portfolio to judge their coding style, level of expertise, and quality of work.
 Ask them to provide at least 3 past references to have an idea about how they deliver projects.
-A trustworthy developer never hesitates to provide you work examples and client references.
+A trustworthy developer never hesitates to provide you with work examples and client references.
 If he does, it’s a huge red flag!

 Will you maintain my WordPress site?